“There are few things that humble me more than my complete and utter buffoonery when it comes to HDL lipidology…” – Peter Attia

 - The Wang study is a randomized clinical trial in laboratory mice (Wang, 2008).

 - The Ebbeling study was also a human subjects clinical trial.
 It was done at Harvard.
-Subjects on a low-carb diet had lower TG and higher HDL.
+Subjects on a low-carb diet had lower TG and higher HDL cholesterol.
 Also, researchers showed that low-carb diets were less likely to result in weight rebound due to improved energy expenditure and leptin (Ebbelin, 2012).